How to Become an Illinois School Counselor

 • Or, hold a teaching certification

-• Or, have completes a Master’s degree program with a practicum and internship experience that is similar to those offered and approved in Illinois
+• Or, have completed a Master’s degree program with a practicum and internship experience that is similar to those offered and approved in Illinois

 • And, pass the ISBE examination for school counselors